chaturay/serverless-artillery/README.md

 Ensure that you have `match` clauses defined for each request in your script's flows to validate responses. (["official" docs](https://github.com/shoreditch-ops/artillery/blob/master/core/lib/engine_util.js#L318), see [#116](https://github.com/Nordstrom/serverless-artillery/issues/116)).
 Then...

+### Try it:

 Add `-a` to the `invoke` command:
 ```
 $ slsart invoke -a
 ```

+Expect a non-zero exit code if a match clause fails.

-### To run exclusively in acceptance mode, hard code the mode into your script:
+### Run exclusively in acceptance mode:

+Hard code the mode into your script:

 ```
 mode: acceptance
 ...
 ```

 *note: 'acceptance' may be abbreviated to 'acc' in the script*

 Scripts running in acceptance mode do not require a `phases` array in the `config` section of the script but it is expected that performance tests will be run in this mode (via the `-a` flag) and have them anyway.

 For the purposes of facilitating the use of this tool in a CI/CD pipeline, if any of the acceptance tests fail to successfully complete, the process will exit with a non-zero exit code.

+### To configure acceptance behavior:

-### To control the number of [samples](glossary.md#sampling) taken and constituting success, you may supply the following (default values listed):
+You may configure [sampling](glossary.md#sampling) behavior.
+To control the number of samples taken, the time before taking a sample, or the number of errors constituting a failure, you may supply the following (default values listed):

 ```
 sampling:
   size: 1            # The size of sample set